Agents in AI Configs

 Overview

-This topic explains how to create and use agent-based AI Configs to support structured, multi-step AI workflows with shared tools and performance monitoring.
+This topic explains how to create and use agent-based AI Configs to support structured, multi-step AI workflows with shared configuration and performance monitoring.

-Agent-based AI Configs define workflow behavior through a single instructions field that describes how a model should reason and take actions across multiple steps.
-This structure is useful for tasks that require several reasoning steps or tool calls.
-The instructions describe the goal of a task and the steps the model should follow.
+Agent-based AI Configs define workflow behavior through a single instructions field that describes how the model should operate across multiple coordinated steps.
+This structure is useful for tasks that require multi-step execution.
+The instructions define the goal of the task and how the model should proceed.

-You can combine agents into workflows where each agent performs a specific role.
-For example, one agent may analyze a request, another may check the input, and another may retrieve information using tools.
-Your application coordinates these interactions while LaunchDarkly manages the configuration for each agent.
+You can combine multiple agent-based AI Configs into workflows where each agent performs a specific role.
+For example, one agent may analyze a request, another may validate input, and another may retrieve information.
+Your application coordinates these interactions while LaunchDarkly manages configuration for each agent.

-Agent-based AI Configs use the same configuration model as other AI Configs, including variations, targeting, approvals, and monitoring.
-LaunchDarkly evaluates agent-based AI Configs differently than prompt-based AI Configs, which affects how LaunchDarkly records and displays metrics.
+Agent-based AI Configs use a configuration model similar to other AI Configs, including variations, targeting, approvals, and monitoring.
+However, LaunchDarkly evaluates agent-based AI Configs differently to provide instructions, model details, provider information, attached tools, and a tracker instance for recording metrics.

 As a result, using agent-based AI Configs helps you manage workflow behavior safely and update logic without redeploying code.
 It also lets you observe performance across environments.